anaclumos/extracranial/Research/pages/GANGNAM.md

 - a PHP indie-preneur who makes millions
 - a Java engineer who engineers systems for millions
 - a C++ engineer who optimized codes at the nanoseconds level
-- a Python developer indifferent to modern changes
+- a Python scientist who programs as a mere means for their maths

-Some saw me as 'overengineering,' some saw me as 'inexperienced,' and some saw me as a 'hype-chaser.'
-I want to explain my philosophy and reasoning behind the stacks.
+Some saw me as *overengineering* while another saw me as *inexperienced* when the others saw me as *hype-chaser*.
+It could look so.
+But I wanted to sit down and explain my philosophy and reasoning behind the stacks.
+Hope it makes sense to you.

 This is NOT for everyone NOR I don't intend to persuade you.
 All techs are driven by needs, and your needs differ from mine.